 See how efficient your documentation is

-- Number of languages you work with
+- Number of languages to translate into

 - Your re-usage rate

-Goal-oriented and compatible
+Well-designed and compatible

 Integrated translation memory